adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 ### To list active snippet
 * package statement is not allowed other then all java valid statement is allowed
 * /list
+* it will list all the type variable import class interface and mehods method call

 ### setting up the custom editor with jshell
 * /set editor "path of the editor" // for only session